▶️ Central Oregon celebrates World Down Syndrome Day

 Smiles, balloons, food, and drinks were part of the celebration, and so were unique socks.

-According to the Central Oregon Disability Support Network, 1 in 5 people will experience disability in their lifetime.
+According to the Central Oregon Disability Support Network, one-in-five people will experience disability in their lifetime.

 “I have a daughter who has a disability, and for her to know that today is a day that everybody pauses to celebrate her uniqueness, I think, is really empowering,” said Kackely.
 “So I’m really grateful to be in a community that’s coming together to do this.”